cubee-cb/ncr-pakify/.wiki/Entities.md

 Interactions will modify the Rival Friendship value for the current playthrough:
 - Attacking Elenn will reduce Friendship by 2.
   - Doing so after she fires a Bow for you will count doubly; this is betrayal.
+- Letting Elenn do her thing will gradually raise Friendship, depending on the sequence playing.

-Rival Friendship can be used for Alternates with the `Rival Friend` and `Rival Enemy` conditions.
+Rival Friendship can be used to determine Alternates with the `Rival Friend` and `Rival Enemy` conditions.
+For example, a level late in the Region may change Elenn's behaviour and surrounding level design to assist or hinder the player depending on how they treated her in earlier stages.

 ### `bouldo` - Gold Rush Bouldo
 Spawns automatically in Gold Rush mode, blocking the goal until all treasures are collected.
 Does nothing important otherwise, and may misbehave outside of Gold Rush. (untested)